Welcome to Seattle Photographic Society!

 Educational Night (Save the Date), February 24th

 Darrell Gulin will speak on February 24, 2026.
 The subject will be Travel Icon on all 7 Continents.
+This will be a HYBRID meeting, however Darrell "puts on an energetic show that is more fun in the room", so if you can come in person that's wonderful.
+It's also a great excuse for us to get together.
+And, no promises, but he often gives away prints, so if you come to the Luther Memorial Lutheran Church, you might go home with a new print.
 Darrell will be sharing photos from Africa / Antarctica / Asia / Australia / Europe / North America & South America and how they were taken.
 You can see some of Darrell's work here.

 Local Events and More

-Kenmore Camera is offering a variety of classes.
+Seats are limited and registration is required.
 More information can be found here

 Matt Kloskowski has a video that discusses some new features like AI Culling, new masks, and some enhanced distraction removal tools.
 Mostly use Photoshop?
 This video discussed those updates.